aeonsoftware/aeonsoftware.github.io/_posts/2018-03-11-launching-your-ICO.md

 title: Launching Your 1st ICO on Stellar
 ---

-## 1. INTRODUCTION
+# Introduction:
-   1. This guide assumes that you have some basic blockchain knowledge and it’s only purpose is to help one create their ICO
+This guide assumes that you have some basic blockchain knowledge and it’s only purpose is to help one create their ICO

    2. An Initial Coin Offering, also commonly referred to as an ICO, is a fundraising mechanism in which new projects sell their underlying crypto tokens in exchange for bitcoin and ether.
 It's somewhat similar to an Initial Public Offering (IPO) in which investors purchase shares of a company.